umerhasan17/learn-python/README.md

 # LearnPython
+General python with django framework.

+TODO:
-General python with django framework as well as some data science or machine learning applications of the language.
+data science & machine learning applications of the language